 I am a member of The Book Depository's Affiliates program, which means that if you click over to their site from my blog and buy a book (any book; not just a book I reviewed), I'll get 5%.
 I joined because I was a poor recent graduate with a book addiction to support.
 I don't expect it to make me much money at all, but every bit helps, right?
 I'm telling you this for the sake of full disclosure; it does not in any way affect what I write here.

-things mean a lot attempts to be a feminist, glbtq-friendly and ally blog.
-I promise I won't get defensive if I'm ever called out for failing at any of the above, though I do of course realise that it's not anybody's responsibility but my own to educate me or help me become more aware of these things.
+things mean a lot attempts to be a feminist and inclusive blog.
+I promise I won't get defensive if I'm ever called out for failing at the above, though I do of course realise that it's not anybody's responsibility but my own to educate me or help me become more aware.
 Also, I have been wrong in the past and will surely be wrong again in the future.
-But I try to learn, and I believe that counts for something.
+But I do try my best to listen and learn.

 One last thing: I'm not a native English speaker, so apologies in advance for the mistakes you'll no doubt find.
 I try!